Board of Inquiry Report

 In step with making business information more accessible to the public, WSF posts ferry traffic and ridership statistics by route, passenger type, and vehicle type.
 Annual and quarterly reports starting in 2002 are available.

-This document describes factors affecting the route statements for fiscal year 2012 (July 1, 2011 through June 30, 2012), and contains information regarding cost, ridership, and revenue trends over the past six years.
+This document describes factors affecting the route statements for fiscal year 2014, and contains information regarding cost, ridership, and revenue trends over the past six years.
 The route statements appearing after the analysis show ridership, revenue, and cost data for each route, culminating in a “farebox recovery ratio,” or what percentage of the route’s total costs are paid for by customer fares.

 WSDOT Ferries Division Fleet Guide (pdf 1.78 MB)